Yortw/RSSDP/README.md

 **One common gotcha to look out for:** SSDP root devices must publish an xml document describing themselves and any embedded devices, and this document must be published on a url that can be accessed via an HTTP GET.
 RSSDP will return devices in search results and notifications regardless of whether this document is actually accessible (it is up to you to retrieve the document if you care, and handle any exceptions that occur doing so).
-However, many other SSDP device locators (such as Intel's Device Spy application) will not report devices if the Url cannot be accessed, the document is invalid, or data in the document (such as the UUID) does not match the associated notification or search request.
+However, many other SSDP device locators (such as Intel's Device Spy application) will not report devices if the url cannot be accessed, the document is invalid, or data in the document (such as the UUID) does not match the associated notification or search request.
 For this reason, if you are using another tool to locate devices published with RSSDP, ensure you are publishing a correct document on the url specified in the Location property of your root device, or else the device may not be found.